bekahall/local_adaptation_life_history/README.md

 # Local Adaptation of Life History Model

+## Mathematica Notebooks

+The notebook `analysis.nb` contains all the methods used to perform the analysis of the deterministic island-mainland model of local adaptation.
+The notebook `plots.nb` is used to generate all the figures in the manuscript, using the output from `analysis.nb` and the Python simulation code described below.

+## Python Code

 This repo contains the code used to perform the simulations presented in the manuscript.
 The model implements a Gillespie algorithm to simulate stochastic evolution of a haploid, biallelic population with alleles $A$ and $a$, on an island undergoing seasonal population crashes, with constant migration of $a$ allele individuals from a mainland.
 A complete description of the model can be found in the manuscript.

-## Requirements
+### Requirements

-This code requires the following packages:
+The Python code requires the following packages:

     matplotlib
     pandas
     numpy

-## Usage
+### Usage

 A single simulation across all parameter values given in `coords.csv` can be perfomed by running the file `main.py` from the terminal: